manvendra-nema/BytePair-Encoder/README.md

-# BytePair Tokenizer Project
+# 🔠 BytePair Tokenizer Project

 ## Overview

-This project involves creating a tokenizer based on the BytePair Encoding (BPE) algorithm from scratch.
-The tokenizer is implemented in Python without using any external libraries like NLTK, HuggingFace, Spacy, or TextBlob.
-The primary goal is to develop a `Tokenizer` class with the following functionalities:
+Create a tokenizer using the BytePair Encoding (BPE) algorithm from scratch in Python.
+This project avoids external libraries like NLTK, HuggingFace, Spacy, or TextBlob.
+The primary goal is to develop a `Tokenizer` class with these functionalities:

-- **Learning the vocabulary and split rules** based on a given corpus and a specified number of merges.
+- Learn vocabulary and split rules from a corpus with a specified number of merges.
-- **Tokenizing a given input sample** based on the learned rules.
+- Tokenize input samples based on learned rules.

-## Files
+## 📂 Files

-The project includes the following files:

-- `tokenizer.py`: Contains the implementation of the `Tokenizer` class.
+- `tokenizer.py`: Implements the `Tokenizer` class.
-- `vocabulary.txt`: A file listing all possible tokens in the vocabulary after a specified number of merges.
+- `vocabulary.txt`: Lists all possible tokens after the specified number of merges.
-- `merge_rules.txt`: A file listing all the merge rules learned after learning the vocabulary for the specified number of merges.
+- `merge_rules.txt`: Lists all learned merge rules after vocabulary learning.
-- `tokenized_samples.txt`: A file containing the split tokens after tokenizing a set of test samples.
+- `tokenized_samples.txt`: Contains split tokens after tokenizing test samples.

-## Tokenizer Class
+## 🏷️ Tokenizer Class

 ### Methods

-#### `learn_vocabulary(corpus: List[str], num_merges: int) -> None`

-This method learns the split rules and frequencies from the given corpus based on the specified number of merges.
-It updates the vocabulary and merge rules accordingly.
+- **`learn_vocabulary(corpus: List[str], num_merges: int) -> None`**: Learns split rules and frequencies from the corpus based on the number of merges, updating the vocabulary and merge rules.

-#### `tokenize(sample: str) -> List[str]`

-This method tokenizes the given input sample based on the learned split rules and returns the list of tokens.
+- **`tokenize(sample: str) -> List[str]`**: Tokenizes the input sample based on learned split rules and returns a list of tokens.

+---